tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LessonPlan.md

 Welcome students to the first day of algorithmic trading and explain the following:

-* Introduce students to algorithmic trading first by explaining how cumbersome it can be to manually make trades.
+* Introduce students to algorithmic trading first by describing how cumbersome it can be to make trades manually.
 Explain that a typical day for traders involves:

   * Tracking the transactional history of many stocks.